 There’s no better time to become a CPA than right now.
 The worldwide demand for certified public accountants is at an all-time high.
 The overall growth might be slowed slightly, but the total demand is still growing.

 CPAs are not only needed domestically; they’re also needed internationally.
-Candidates from more than 100 countries around the world are taking the CPA exam, so they can prepare SEC filings for international companies among other things.
+Candidates from more than 100 countries around the world are taking the CPA exam, so they can prepare SEC filings for international companies and global accounting firms.

 If you aren’t a CPA yet, you should seriously consider joining the profession.
 But before you can become one, you will have to pass the CPA exam.
 Here are the most helpful study courses that candidates have used to pass the exam.
 Check them out.